microsoft/BatchMoveToTeams/README.md

 There are 2 main parts of the script:

-1. **Check pre-requisites** before the move (Use SkipAllPrerequisiteChecks parameter to skip this step).
+1. **Check pre-requisites** before the move (Use SkipAllPrerequisiteChecks parameter to skip this step)
    Below are the conditions that will ***trigger user to NOT be moved to Teams only*** (checks are performed in the order below.
 If a check fails, further cheks in the list won't be performed):
    - User does not exist onprem (onprem Get-CsUser fails)
    - If OuToSkip parameter is used, skip processing all users in the specified Active Directory Orgasnizational Unit